Skip to main content

 Uncommon

-• Blood pressure changes Theoretical concern given angiotensin system involvement
+• Blood pressure changes: Theoretical concern given the angiotensin system origin of the molecule

 Safety Profile

-Dihexa is an investigational compound that has NOT undergone human clinical trials.
-All safety information is derived from preclinical animal studies and anecdotal reports.
+Dihexa is an investigational compound that has not undergone human clinical trials.
+All safety information is derived from preclinical animal studies and anecdotal reports, and some of the foundational efficacy research has been retracted.

-A theoretical concern with chronic HGF/c-Met activation is the potential for promoting unwanted cell growth, as this pathway is implicated in certain cancers.
-No tumorigenic effects have been reported in published animal studies.
+A theoretical concern with sustained HGF/c-Met activation is the potential to promote unwanted cell growth, since this pathway is implicated in certain cancers.
+No tumorigenic effects have been reported in the published animal studies to date.

-Individuals with cardiovascular disease, cancer history, or those taking antihypertensive medications should be especially cautious.
+Individuals with cardiovascular disease, a cancer history, or those taking antihypertensive medications should be especially cautious.
+Use only under the supervision of a knowledgeable, licensed provider.

 Contraindications